Lasallian Volunteers of the De La Salle Christian Brothers

 Type of Placement:Teacher/tutor in elementary schools, middle schools, high schools, adult education programs, outdoor education programs and after school programs.
 Case Managers/Social Workers; Campus Ministry/Retreat Work/Service Outreach coordinating; Development: Public Relations/Grant Writing/Fundraising; Coaching Sports Teams; Adventure-based Recreation Leader.

-Service Area:Tucson, AZ; Oakland, San Francisco, CA; Chicago, IL; New Orleans, LA; Minneapolis, MN; Kansas City, St. Louis, MO; Browning, MT; Albany, Brooklyn, Bronx, Freeport, Springfield Gardens, NY; Tulsa, OK; Portland, OR; Philadelphia, PA; Providence, Pawtucket, RI; Memphis, TN; El Paso, TX; Yakima, WA; Racine, WI.
+Service Area:Tucson, AZ; Concord, San Francisco, CA; Chicago, IL; Minneapolis, MN; St. Louis, MO; Browning, MT; Albany, Brooklyn, Bronx, Freeport, Springfield Gardens, Manhattan, NY; Tulsa, OK; Portland, OR; Philadelphia, PA; Providence, Pawtucket, RI; Memphis, TN; El Paso, TX; Racine, WI

 Service Length:One year, renewable, starting late July/early August.